Random Wedding Questions

 Who lifts my bridal veil?

-Traditionally Brides would wear the veil covering her face and then the Bride’s Father would lift the veil when he gave the Bride to her future husband.
+Lifting the bridal veil is a Wedding Tradition.
+Traditionally, Brides would wear the veil covering her face and then the Bride’s Father would lift the veil when he gave the Bride to her future husband.
 Or another option would be for the Groom to lift the veil when he kisses the Bride.
 However, contemporarily, more Brides choose to wear the veil tossed back for the whole ceremony.
 Click here to view stunning bridal veils made for you with love Bridal Wedding Veils

 Is there a proper way to kiss at our wedding ceremony?